KiranGanji/HugoBlog/content/about.md

 title = "About"
 +++

-Data science is an unique field.
-You have to be creative, structured and thorough and that is why I love this field.
-I am Kiran Ganji and currently working as an Analyst at [Gramener](https://gramener.com/).
-I love solving complex problems and I am an aspiring consultant.
+Hola!
+I am Kiran Ganji and currently a Data Scientist at [Quantium](https://quantium.com/).
+I am a passionate data geek and a traveller.
+I typically dive deep into data to listen to what it has to say and apply the same to the life when I travel.

-I like statistical programming language R, Technology, International politics and Finance.
-I graduated from [NIT Calicut](http://nitc.ac.in/) with majors in Biotechnology.
-Since my graduation I worked with [LatentView Analytics](https://www.latentview.com/) and [Gramener](https://gramener.com/)
+Graduated from [NIT Calicut](http://nitc.ac.in/) with majors in Biotechnology.
+Post my graduation, I worked with [LatentView Analytics](https://www.latentview.com/), [Gramener](https://gramener.com/) and [Quantium](https://quantium.com/)

+I started travelling extensively only from August of 2018 and and explored quite a few places since.

 Currently, I live in Hyderabad and have lived in Calicut, Trivandrum, Bangalore, Chennai and Kuala Lumpur.